Small Grants for Schools

 Community Organizations Small Grants

 The TEGS project recognizes the valuable role that non-profit organizations play in supporting food literacy education and healthy, sustainable, and equitable school food systems in Vancouver, and wants to continue to involve and support these organizations.
-Accordingly, $12,000 in grants will be available to non-profits for the 2017-2018 school year, either to continue existing projects and activities or start new ones.
-There also may be opportunities for non-profit organizations to be involved in professional development workshops and Summer Institutes.
+Accordingly, grants will be available to non-profits for the 2018-2019 school year, either to continue existing projects and activities or start new ones.
+There also may be opportunities for non-profit organizations to be involved in professional development activities.
 Organizations will also have the opportunities to participate in cutting-edge research on school food systems and food literacy education.